Creating Outdoor Spaces for Everyday Living

 • the deck or patio surface

-• the layout and flow
+• the design and flow

 • the condition of the space itself